Swiss sailors’ amateur films inspire Zurich art show

 In another artistic depiction, the sheer scale of the sea vis-à-vis the human invisibility and voicelessness are explored, says Hannah Baader, a senior researcher at the Kunsthistorisches Institut in Florence, Italy, as she reflects how contemporary artists have explored the plight of contemporary migrants.

 Due to the coronavirus crisis, the exhibition and the planned public talks have all been cancelled until further notice.
-But the organizers said that the museum might extend the show beyond its scheduled closing date in May, and recommend visitors to check the Johann Jacobs Museum websiteexternal link.
+But the organisers said that the museum might extend the show beyond its scheduled closing date in May, and recommends that visitors check the Johann Jacobs Museum websiteexternal link for more.